freesuraj/freesuraj.github.io/cv/index.markdown

 ## Summary

 I'm an iOS engineer (5+ years) based in Singapore (for now).
 I love programming in general and hacking in particular.
 I believe in working smart and creating a scalable, reusable modules.
 I have open sourced several projects on GitHub.
+Currently, I am working on relocating to Australia and am open to explore exciting opportunities in Sydney or Melbourne.
+Feel free to contact me via email for further information.

 ## Experience